What Do Agricultural Equipment Operator Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 In the United States, there were 63,900 jobs for Agricultural Equipment Operator in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
-Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.
+There will be an estimated 10,200 positions for Agricultural Equipment Operator per year.

 The states with the most job growth for Agricultural Equipment Operator are Colorado, Massachusetts, and New Hampshire.
 Watch out if you plan on working in South Carolina, Florida, or Delaware.
 These states have the worst job growth for this type of profession.

 The salary for Agricultural Equipment Operators ranges between about $20,890 and $46,550 a year.

 Agricultural Equipment Operators who work in Michigan, New York, or North Dakota, make the highest salaries.

 How much do Agricultural Equipment Operators make in different U.S. states?

 |State||Annual Mean Salary|

 Tools & Technologies Used by Agricultural Equipment Operators